-- 1) One eight (8) hours observation/shadow experience in a radiology department is not required, but highly recommended. - 2) Completion of Anatomy and Physiology I and II courses with a "C" or higher grade is highly recommended prior to starting the program. - 3) Completion of RVCC Functions and modeling I Math or equivalent is recommended prior to starting the program. - 4) Students with a C- in any general educations courses will need to repeat the course and will have only (2) two chances to pass with a "C" or higher. - 5) In the case of a "F" or failure grade, students will have one chance to pass with a "C" or better in order to be eligible for the program.
+1) Anatomy and Physiology I and II courses with a "C" or higher grade is highly recommended prior to applying to program.

+2) Students with a C- in any general education courses will need to repeat the course and will have only (2) two chances to pass with a "C" or higher.

+3) In the case of a "F" or failure grade, students will have one chance to pass with a "C" or better in order to be eligible for the program.